-All NCAA student-athletes will undergo a one-time pre-participation baseline concussion assessment1 prior to their first practice.
+All NCAA student-athletes will undergo a one-time pre-participation baseline concussion assessment prior to their first practice.
 This pre-participation assessment will be conducted at Wabash College and, at a minimum, will include assessment for the following:

 - a.
 History of concussion or brain injury, neurologic disorder, and mental health symptoms and disorders - b.
 Symptom evaluation utilizing the most current version of the Sport Concussion Assessment Tool (SCAT) - c.
-Cognitive assessment utilizing ImPACT - d.
-Balance evaluation utilizing the mBESS
+Neurocognitive assessment utilizing the ImPACT Assessment tool - d.
+Balance evaluation utilizing the mBESS and/or the Sway balance smartphone app

-The team physician will determine pre-participation clearance and any need for additional consultation or testing and will consider for a new baseline concussion assessment at six months or beyond for any NCAA student-athlete with a documented concussion, especially those with complicated or multiple concussion history.
+The team physician will determine pre-participation clearance and any need for additional consultation or testing and may consider the student-athlete with a documented concussion for a new baseline concussion assessment at six months or beyond, especially those with complicated or multiple concussions history.